 The War of 1812 is not as well known as the American Revolution.
-I call it the Re-War.
 England didn’t want to give up its American colonies, so thirty years after she lost them, she tried to retake them.
 The English attacked from Canada, from

 She was already in her sixties when I was born, so I only knew my grandmother as the sweet, loving and encouraging Grandma with the houseful of books, magazines and newspapers and my favorite candy always in the candy dish.